These little gems are some of the most nutrient-packed berries on earth.

 We're just beginning to understand the complexity and its health-promoting effects.

-Four of the extracts were shown to kill significant numbers of leukemia cells when applied for 24 hours.
+Four killed significant numbers of leukemia cells when applied for 24 hours.

 Don't forget that more familiar produce items have plenty of health-giving qualities.

 We get our acai from the Amazon rain forest.